-• Does the firm have sufficient business in audit or forensic accounting to justify the investment required to effectively implement the software?

-- Does the software have the capability to import accounting data from the firm's key clients' accounting systems? - Will the system generate statistical samples that comply with the auditing standards of the firm/jurisdiction?
+- Does the practice have sufficient business in audit or forensic accounting to justify the investment required to effectively implement the software? - Does the software have the capability to import accounting data from the firm's key clients' accounting systems? - Will the system generate statistical samples that comply with the auditing standards of the firm/ jurisdiction? - Will the documentation produced by the system offer enough audit evidence to be able to pass an audit quality test?

-5.2.3m Insolvency management and reporting
+5.5.12 Insolvency Management and Reporting

-Insolvency management software generally contains a general ledger to record trading activity; a system to manage assets through to ultimate realization; manage creditors and other claimants; and functionality to meet the reporting requirements to regulators, creditors and others.
+Insolvency management software generally contains a general ledger to record trading activity; a system to manage assets through to ultimate realization and manage creditors and other claimants; and functionality to meet the reporting requirements to regulators, creditors, and others.